 According to Dr. Mareiniss, extreme exhaustion (aka fatigue) is one of the first symptoms of an infection.
 "Patients tend to exhibit symptoms around the 2-10 days after infection," he explains.
 "This is the incubation period.
 On average, symptoms appear on day 5."

 After fatigue, the next symptom that usually arises is myalgia, aka muscle aches.
 These are similar to the types of aches and pains associated with the flu and often misattributed to soreness after a workout.

 Next up, COVID-19 patients generally experience changes in body temperature, such as the chills and/or a fever, Dr. Mareiniss reveals.

 Following the initial set of symptoms, many COVID patients develop a cough, which is generally described as dry.

 Some patients also experience shortness of breath around this time.
 "Patients can become significantly sicker with hypoxia, weakness, and shortness of breath at day 6-10 of symptoms," Dr. Mareiniss explains.

 Once you start experiencing symptoms, consider yourself contagious.
 However, Dr. Mareiniss offers up an important point: patients are actively spreading virus while infected and asymptomatic.
 "That's why it's not reassuring when people claim to feel fine," he explains.
 "They could be infected and spreading but asymptotic."

 How to Survive This Pandemic

-As for yourself, follow Fauci's fundamentals and help end this surge, no matter where you live—wear a face mask, social distance, avoid large crowds, don't go indoors with people you're not sheltering with (especially in bars), practice good hand hygiene, get vaccinated when it becomes available to you, and to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.
+As for yourself, follow the suggested prevention measures and help end this surge, no matter where you live—wear a face mask, social distance, avoid large crowds, don't go indoors with people you're not sheltering with (especially in bars), practice good hand hygiene, get vaccinated when it becomes available to you, and to protect your life and the lives of others, don't visit any of these 35 Places You're Most Likely to Catch COVID.